relaxdiego/relaxdiego/README.md

 To ensure that I keep my focus, I always refer to the question "How can this experience make me a more effective member of a software organization?"

-I’ve been having a blast learning from my varied yet closely-related experiences.
-However, I am far from over and I continue to look forward to the future because of the most important lesson I have learned which is that there is always something new and exciting to learn each day.
+I’ve been having a blast learning from my deliberately varied experiences.
+However, my learning is far from over and I continue to look forward to every new day because if there's only one lesson I've learned, it's that there's always something new and exciting to learn everyday.
 [Read more about my journey...](http://relaxdiego.com/resume/)